 Kailash (18) worked with his father in a road-side cycle repair shop.
 Being eldest, he earning by working different odd jobs just so that he could enroll himself and learn something new.
 He had always dreamt of becoming something whom people remember because of his contribution to society.

-We enrolled him for outreach programs named NaPSAT.
-We selected 10 students from across the state of Odisha who sent a proposal to NASA and the rest is history.
+He was selected for our prestigious NaPSAT Program.
 NaPSAT became India’s first interdisciplinary U-19 student team to be invited for the NASA Rover challenge 2021.
 Kailash who used repair bicycle now works on the fitting transmission of the lunar rover.
+He was the part of Indian Team that won World Rank 3 in NASA Human Exploration Rover challenge 2021.

 The pandemic pushed her family to poverty, the prolonged lockdown brought misery to the lives of 18-year-old Rina Bagha.
 Originating from the Boudh district, Rina lives in a rented house here.
 She was pursuing her intermediate in the Arts stream.

 Her parents are daily laborers.
 They had no jobs during the first phase of the lockdown.
-They couldn’t even send her any money to travel back to the village.
-So, she stayed back there with not even a single penny left in her purse, she was helpless.
 It was then that she decided to step out of the house in search of a job to earn money.
 She first tried to seek the work of domestic help in nearby houses.
 But people were afraid of the virus, they drove her away.

 After multiple failures, Desperate for money, Rina urged the workshop owner to offer her any kind of job.
 The owner told, “The job in workshops are for men, you can’t do a job here”.
 She argued and said, “Mu welding karibi!”